 High school students: Are you looking for something to do this summer?

-If you're a high school student entering the ninth through 12th grade this fall, living in Nebraska, and you want to do a fun, hands-on, outdoor activity with a bit of instruction and a bunch of flexibility, Nebraska Extension is providing a summer gardening program for you.
+If you’re a high school student entering the ninth through 12th grade this fall, living in Nebraska*, and you want to do a fun, hands-on, outdoor activity with a bit of instruction and a bunch of flexibility, Nebraska Extension is again providing a summer gardening program called The Biggest Grower.

 Here’s how it works: